berkeley-stat159/project-gamma/README.md

 ### Codebase

-Utils methods are in code/utils.
+Utils methods are in the subdirectory code/utils.
 Analysis scripts are in code/ directory.

 ### Tests and Coverage

 'make test' runs all the tests for the repository.
-Methods were extracted into individual modules inside the Utils/ subdirectory.
-Plotting helper functions remained inside the analysis scripts.
-Please note that plotting helpers are not tested.
+Methods were extracted into individual modules inside the utils/ subdirectory under code/.
+Plotting helper functions remained inside the analysis scripts and are not tested.

 'make coverage' runs the coverage tests and generates the coverage report.